Iain Morrison (musician): Career

 He appeared on three programmes of the BBC TV series Transatlantic Sessions in 2011, singing three of his own songs alongside Bela Fleck, Danny Thompson and Jerry Douglas.
 He sang the part of Orpheus for Anaïs Mitchell's Hadestown show in Glasgow in 2011.

 To record his 2012 album To the Horizon, Sir, Morrison traveled to Vermont and the home studio of producer and friend Michael Chorney.
 His 2015 album, Eas, was chosen as 'Album of the Year 2015' on BBC Radio Scotland's The Roddy Hart Show.
 Eas was nominated for the Scottish Album of the Year Award, at the SAY Awards in 2016.

+In May 2018, he released two albums, Amusement Arcade and 3 a.m.

 In 2018, he was commissioned by An Lanntair and 14-18 Now to write new music to mark the centenary of the Iolaire.
-The piece is called Sàl (Saltwater).
-In May 2018, he released two albums, Amusement Arcade and 3 a.m.

-His most recent studio album, Sàl, was released in November 2019.
+The piece is called Sàl (Saltwater) and was performed as part of the 2019 Celtic Connections festival and later released as a studio album in November 2019.

+In July 2020, Morrison announced he was taking his music down from the streaming platforms Spotify and iTunes, stating on his website, “I’ve never thought it was a model that supported art, especially art on the fringes.”
+His music remains available to buy and stream through Bandcamp.

-In December 2020 he released a collection of previously unreleased tracks, b-sides and home recordings called "Pots and Pans".
+In December 2020 he released a collection of previously unreleased tracks, b-sides and home recordings called Pots and Pans, following it up with Pots and Pans Vol 2 in April 2024.